cgrymala/post-content-shortcodes/readme.txt

 * Adds plugin textdomain to all translatable strings
 * Fixes some other minor PHP warnings
 * Re-organizes code within plugin
+* Fixes some issues with the way individual site options are handled in multisite

 = 0.6 =